TAX FORECLOSURE AND DISTRAINT SALES

-If a parcel is sold at a foreclosure sale in an amount greater than the minimum bid, the surplus monies (excess proceeds) can be claimed by the previous record title owner (the owner holding title on the day the Certificate of Delinquency was filed) provided that all water and sewer district liens have been satisfied.
+If a parcel is sold at a foreclosure sale for an amount greater than the minimum bid, the surplus monies (excess proceeds) can be claimed by the previous record title owner provided that all water and sewer district liens have been satisfied.
 (RCW 84.64.080)

 REAL PROPERTY AUCTION PROCESS (Tax Foreclosure Sale)

-Bidding will close on the last6 parcel at noon PST on December 10th unless overtime bidding occurs.
+Bidding will close on the last parcel at noon PST on December 10th unless overtime bidding occurs.

 All bidders must be registered.
 You may register for the tax sale by going to www.bid4assets.com and clicking the "sign up" link at the top of the page.